yewynwoon/FuturelabTest/README.md

 * Deployment instructions: The command 'rails s' can be used to start the server and display the web application

-* ...

-# Each Education model contains a school
-# Each Project model contains a project
-# Each Skill model contains a language
-# Each Experience model contains a job
+# BACKGROUND
+This web application contains four models; Education, Experience, Skill and Endorse.
+The Skill model is related to the Endorse model through a one to many relationship.
+The endorsing part was added to the application to show an understanding of model relationships.
+The actual commenting isn't implemented as it was only used to show a concept.